Agreement 25 impressed. Has it shifted the political dial?

 There was a glut of greatness at Queen’s and Hillsborough yesterday, so much so that even the local media could manage only a few snapshots, the BBC excepted .
 Nearly every big figure who brushed against Northern Ireland in decades spoke and dined.
 A very heavy UK presence of seven former prime ministers and the current incumbent, plus the leader of the opposition, along with the EU in force reminding us their controversially active role in our affairs, Ursula van der Leyn the president of the Commission, the Protocol chief negotiator Maros Sefcovic, the Council President Charles Michel ( who?).
 And of course the old team of Blair, Clinton and Ahern who made at least two speeches each over the past few days and gave innumerable interviews.

 Conservative minded folk of whom there are many in NI, believe that too much loving spoils the child.
-The slightest check brings then out in a violent rage.
+The slightest check brings them out in a violent rage.
 Over the last three days at Queen’s the DUP were given the soppy stern treatment; flattered a bit but firmly sent to the naughty step.
-The inconsistency hasn’t gone done well.
+The inconsistency hasn’t gone down well.

 Chris Heaton Harris and Rishi Sunak played hard cop, soft cop with the DUP, leaving CHH accused of talking like a “clueless American congressman for praising Sinn Fein’s “courage.”
 Still: by the evening at Hillsborough it was all smiles between them.
 Following Paisley senior’s example down the decades, some things just have to be put on the record.